 Tours are often much cheaper for groups.
-Single travellers get poor deals because they must organise tours by themselves or join other groups and sometimes wait for the other members to do whatever it is they have to do.
+Single travelers get poor deals because they must organize tours by themselves or join other groups and sometimes wait for the other members to do whatever it is they have to do.
 But there’s a solution.

 Well, stashing your bags in a safe location is easier now thanks to Stasher.
-Use the Stasher app to book on-demand storage for your bags in a growing number of worldwide cities (over 1000 currently).
+Use the app to book on-demand storage for your bags in a growing number of worldwide cities (over 1000 currently).
 Your bags and valuables are secure and insured.
 Why did nobody think of this before?

 Two great alternatives to Stasher are Bounce and Luggage Hero.

 Like a mixture of EatWith, Get Your Guide, and ShowAround, WithLocals aims to provide travelers with the best private food tours, walking tours, and activities with locals.
 WithLocals focuses on private, personalized itineraries.
 The company is attempting to move people away from mass tourism and into more immersive and intimate touristic activities.